danielcorin/blog/content/posts/2024/vlm-data-extraction-with-protobufs.md

 ## A light intro to Protobufs

-Many services use [Protocol Buffers](https://protobuf.dev/) (protobufs) to establish contracts for what data an RPC requires and what it will return.
+Many services (mostly in microservice land) use [Protocol Buffers](https://protobuf.dev/) (protobufs) to establish contracts for what data an RPC requires and what it will return.
 If you're completely unfamiliar with protobufs, you can read up on them [here](https://protobuf.dev/).

 Here is an example of a `message` that a protobuf `service` might return.